smartdevicelink/sdl_evolution/proposals/xxxx-continous-integration.md

 feature/<task name> , fix/<task name> or hotfix/<task name>
 All changes related to the task should be applied to this branch.
 The next list of jobs will be created after creating new branch:
-- push,
+- push - the job run when push to github happends,
-- pull request,
+- pull request - the job run whe pull request is opened or closed,
-- nightly.
+- nightly - the job run by timer at midnight.

 Each job runs check style scripts, cpp check, unit tests.
 ATF feature test sets run after each push job.